Authors of old Asiatic books claimed that ultimate truth was certainly discoverable

 From Wikipedia, the free encyclopedia

-Paul Brunton (October 21, 1898 - July 27, 1981) was born Raphael Hurst, and later changed his name to Brunton Paul and then Paul Brunton.
-He was a British philosopher, mystic, traveler, and guru.
-He left a journalistic career to live among yogis, mystics, and holy men, and studied a wide variety of Eastern and Western esoteric teachings.
-With his entire life dedicated to an inward and spiritual quest, Brunton felt charged with the task of communicating his experiences to others and, as the first person to write accounts of what he learned in the East from a Western perspective, his works had a major influence on the spread of Eastern mysticism to the West.
-Taking pains to express his thoughts in layperson's terms, Brunton was able to present what he learned from the Orient and from ancient tradition as a living wisdom.
-His writings sum up his view that meditation and the inward quest are not exclusively for monks and hermits, but will also support those living normal, active lives in the Western world." (from Paul Brunton: Essential Readings by Godwin, Cash and Smith)
+Paul Brunton (October 21, 1898 - July 27, 1981) was a British philosopher, mystic, traveler, and guru.
+He left a journalistic career to live among yogis, mystics, and holy men, and studied Eastern and Western esoteric teachings.
+Dedicating his life to an inward and spiritual quest, Brunton felt charged to communicate his experiences about what he had learned in the East to others.
+His works had a major influence on the spread of Eastern yoga and mysticism to the West.
+Taking pains to express his thoughts in layperson's terms, Brunton was able to present what he had learned from the Orient and from ancient tradition as a living wisdom.
+His writings express his view that meditation and the inward quest are not exclusively for monks and hermits, but will also support those living normal, active lives in the Western world.)

 Biography